chanakaudaya/solution-architecture-patterns/Decentralized-Enterpise-Architecture-Pattern.md

 Monitoring and analytics can be implemented as an independent component.
 The standard tracing technologies like "Opentracing" can be used to publish analytics data so that services developed in polyglot manner can be monitored through a centralized analytics component which is independent of any technology used for service implementations.

 ### Conclusion
-This solutions architecture pattern is quite new and challenge some of the well established concept like API Management platforms while offerring the freedom to the developers to use any technology they like when implementing the business logic.
+This solutions architecture pattern is quite new and challenge some of the well established concept like API Management platforms while offering the freedom to the developers to use any technology they like when implementing the business logic.
 All the supportive functionalities are provided through other components.
 There are new set of technology vendors who are developing entire platforms which abstract out all the functionalities except service development and sell the entire platform using this type of architecture pattern underneath.